MARCH 2-3, 2021

 Sandra Pourmarin

-Localization ConsultantUBISOFT
+Localization ConsultantUbisoft

 Sandra Pourmarin’s journey in the video game localization industry started 16 years ago with Ubisoft Montreal.
 Initially Localization Project Manager, she has been localization consultant for ten years now, overseeing Ubisoft NCSA localization and defining Ubisoft worldwide localization strategy with key localization stakeholders.
 No need to say that localization is one of Sandra’s favorite topics.
 Very enthusiastic about constant changes in the video game industry, which she sees as an opportunity to challenge oneself and foster out-of-the-box thinking in order to optimize localization processes while always targeting high quality standards.